Battjmo/SuperSmashBrowser/README.md

 1. Vanish: make all the content disappear in a graceful wave.
 2. Trash compactor: walls come in from sides of the screen, crushing the content into a little box in the middle.
 3. Fire: user will click the screen to make a fire start there, which will consume the content.
+4. Earthquake: screen shake, followed by elements falling off the screen.
 Stretch Modes:
-1. Earthquake: screen shake, followed by elements falling off the screen.
-2. Hammer: Mouse
+1. Hammer: User can destroy elements by click
+2. Pac-Man: Contents get eaten by your favorite arcade hero.

 ### Bonus Features
 1. Built-in ability to save and share GIF's of your destruction.